 Requesting Deferred Disposition

 You may wish to request deferred disposition to keep the offense you have been charged with from appearing on your driving and/or criminal record.
 It will also keep points from being assessed to your driver's license as required by the Texas Surcharge Program.
-Requests for deferred disposition must be submitted in person.
+Requests for deferred disposition can be submitted in person or via e-mail with a member of the court staff.
 The case is suspended for a period of time (between 1 to 180 days) set by the judge.
 Fees are assessed as prescribed by the judge.

 The judge may require additional conditions, such as no additional charges filed during the deferral period, alcohol/tobacco awareness classes, community service hours, submittals to counseling and/or anger management classes, or any other condition deemed reasonable by the judge.
 Anyone under the age of 25 must complete a driver's safety course if the offense is classified as a moving violation.
 If you comply with the court's order, the judge will dismiss your case.

 * Deferred Disposition is discretionary with the court and must be approved by the judge.

 In order to request deferred disposition, you will be required to do the following:

 Note: As of September 1, 2003, you are not eligible for Deferred Disposition if you possess a CDL, even if you are in a personal vehicle (refer to Article 45.051 of the Texas Criminal Code).

 If you fail to comply with the conditions or requirements as ordered by the judge, you will be required to appear before the court and show cause as to why you have failed to comply.

 If you do not appear for the show cause hearing, a Capias Pro Fine warrant may be issued for your arrest.
 Failure to comply may result in a conviction on your record.